-While strength and fitness training prepares boxers physically for their boxing career, footwork is an equally crucial component of boxing training.
+While strength and fitness training prepares boxers physically for their boxing career, footwork and the best boxing shoes are also crucial components of boxing training.
 Quick footwork activities increase agility and explosiveness, as well as helping strikes land stronger and more powerfully.

 While some cross-training boxing shoes can help boxers exercise, most do not have the specialized attributes that some boxers require, such as ankle support, maximum traction, or flexibility.